-For students entering the 9th grade at EHHS, the following transition procedures are implemented: 1) Parent registration meeting presented by the East Hall High Counselors on an evening in the spring prior to the year these students will attend EHHS; 2) Preview of students schedules when parents meet with high school advisors to go over the students schedule for the upcoming year; 3) High School CTAE teachers and students go to the middle school to talk to students in order to get them interested in a program pathway at the high school; 4) The ninth grade transitions coordinator will work with an English and math teacher advisor to remediate struggling students identified by EOG assessments.
-The program IXL will be used for remediation of standards and progress monitoring.
-These same students will meet with the graduation coach on a bi-weekly and/or as-needed basis.
+6. If applicable, describe how the school will For students entering the 9th grade at EHHS, the following transition implement strategies to facilitate effective procedures are implemented: 1) Parent registration meeting presented by the transitions for students from middle grades East Hall High Counselors on an evening in the spring prior to the year these to high school and from high school to students will attend EHHS; 2) Preview of students schedules when parents postsecondary education meet with high school advisors to go over the students schedule for the including:Coordination with institutions of upcoming year; 3) High School CTAE teachers and students go to the middle higher education, employers, and local school to talk to students in order to get them interested in a program pathway partners; and Increased student access to at the high school; 4) The ninth grade transitions specialist will work with early college, high school, or dual or targeted struggling ninth grade students.
+The program IXL will be used for concurrent enrollment opportunities or remediation of standards and progress monitoring. career counseling to identify student interest and skills.
 Students have the opportunity of participating in the Move on When Ready Program which allows enrollment in several local colleges and the technical college system.
-EHHS has an advisement program which assigns teacher mentors to every student.
+EHHS has the SHIELD class which assigns a teacher for every student.
 In a 25-minute a day class session, students will explore careers, interests, and aptitudes through You Science.
 The school also offers several field trips during the year to local colleges in an effort to expose students to the college environment.
 In addition, the CTAE program offers courses where students can gain professional certifications in career-related skills.